engin100/980/labs/lab-5.md

 ## Introduction

 This lab should be one of your easiest yet.
-By the end of the lab, you will have re-built your circuit from lab 4, and added an accelerometer and pressure sensor.
+By the end of the lab, you will have re-built your circuit from lab 4, and added an accelerometer and pressure sensor, as well as made calibration curves for each of the sensors.

 Most of the time involved in this lab will be re-wiring what you have previously built, as well as working on calibrating your accelerometer and pressure sensors.